 release branch into the

-dev branch.
+master branch.
 Don't forget to also update all other active

 Commit early, commit often

-Don't forget to commit and push your code to the remote repository, this will protect you against losing your hard work.
+Don't forget to commit and push your code to the remote repository.
+This will protect you against losing your hard work.
 Make small commits with meaningful commit messages and push at least once a day.

 Don't commit generated code